zendeavor/humblepie/README.md

 #README

-Humblepie downloads game install files from the Humble Indie Bundle Releases
+humblepie downloads files from the Humble Indie Bundle Releases

 ##Overview

 Humblepie is a bash script that will download [Humble Indie Bundle](https://www.humblebundle.com/) files and check the md5 sums.
-It will work with any Indie Humble Bundle.
+It will work with any Humble Bundle.

 ##Usage